Mindful Living

 You don’t have to be a homesteader to be good with your money.
 And there are many ways to start thinking about ways you spend money you don’t need to.
 Whatever the case, it isn’t a bad idea to consider your financial position and ways that you have some more money for a rainy day.
 I also think it ties in well with the other lifestyle ideologies such as self reliance, homesteading, simple living and sustainability and I think it tends to come naturally when any one of these types of lifestyle ideologies becomes more important to you.
 Read on to find out the 10 things I stopped spending money on.

-10 ways to start homesteading now!
+10 ways to start homesteading now – the ULTIMATE beginner’s list!

 You can live on an acre of land and do nothing with it, and you can also live on an acre of land that has a full food garden covered in food and medicinal crops.
 Whatever it is you have, there are a number of ways you can start homesteading right now – whether or not you’ve just moved out to the country, are seeking relief from that 9-5, or want to go full hog self reliant.
 Let’s take a look at my top 10 ways to start homesteading now, whether you’ve made the move to your first homestead or are planning on moving onto one.